“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

-The basis of inheritance was first described using “gene” concept.
+The basis of inheritance was first described using a “gene” concept.

-Transfer of genes, genotypes or traits from parents to their offspring through sexual or sexual reproduction is referred to as genetic inheritance.
+Transfer of genes, genotypes or traits from parents to their offspring through asexual or sexual reproduction is referred to as genetic inheritance.

 Alleles are alternative forms of a gene.
 Two alleles together define one genotype.
 Genotype controls a particular type of phenotype or trait.

-During the sexual reproduction, one allele from father and one allele from mother inherited into the fetus.
+During sexual reproduction, one allele from the father and one allele from the mother inherited into the fetus.
 Likewise, the whole haploid set of the genome from each parent constructs their fetus genetics.

 With this, some genetic mutations also sometimes inherited and cause genetic abnormalities.

 If it occurs in the autosomal genes, it is known as autosomal gene mutation.
 The rest are sex-linked or extrachromosomal.